 IEEE launched this initiative in January 2021 with the goal of making its continuing education resources affordable, accessible, and relevant for practicing engineers and technical professionals in countries served by the IEEE Region 8 Africa Council.
 The courses are being delivered through the IEEE Learning Network (ILN) with support from IEEE-trained subject experts (Course Program Guides) through IEEE Collabratec®.

 This three-year initiative is supported by the IEEE New Initiatives Committee.
-During the first year of the project, a set of 17 current ILN course programs are being offered through industry and organization partners in Kenya and Zambia to collect feedback from their engineers that will inform next steps in the project and the development of new courses.
-Local IEEE Section volunteers and the IEEE Region 8 Action for Industry Initiative are helping to identify and engage with relevant industry and organizational partners.
+A set of 18 current ILN course programs are being offered through industry and organization partners in six countries: Ghana, Kenya, Nigeria, Rwanda, Uganda, and Zambia.
+Local IEEE Section volunteers and the IEEE Region 8 Action for Industry Initiative are helping to promote the program.

 The 2021 IEEE eLearning Pilot Courses Collection, created for the first year of the project, is a selection of 17 of the latest course programs from the IEEE Learning Network (ILN), including courses on 5G Networks, Artificial Intelligence, Blockchain, Edge Computing, Smart Grid, Power System Safety, and more.